Originally published on 2 February 2023.

 The ban does not apply to single-use plastic plates, bowls and trays if:

-- the items are packaging (ie pre-filled, shelf-ready or filled at the point of sale)
+• the items are used as packaging (ie for food that’s pre-filled, shelf-ready, or filled at the point of sale)

-For example, a ready meal packaged in a tray, a tray used to deliver food or a plate filled at the counter of a takeaway are exempt.
+For example, ready meals packaged in a tray, trays used to deliver food, or plates filled at the counter of a takeaway are exempt.

 The ban does not apply to food and drink in polystyrene containers if the food or drink needs further preparation before being consumed.
-For example, adding water to instant noodles or heating up a meal to make it edible.
+For example, when water needs to be added to instant noodles or a meal needs heating up to make it edible.

 Who does the ban apply to?

 The ban on single-use plastic applies to all businesses.
-This means that no business may supply single-use plastics as defined above.
+This means that no business may supply single-use plastics that are banned, as set out above.

 Retailers, food vendors (including takeaway businesses) and the wider hospitality industry are most affected by the ban.